Tap to close

 Categories of Registration

-Investment DealerFull-service dealer; may trade in all types of securities; must be a member of CIRO
+• Investment dealer: a full-service dealer that may trade in all types of securities.
+Investment dealers must be members of CIRO.

-Mutual Fund DealerMay trade in mutual funds and certain other limited products; must be a member of CIRO
+• Mutual fund dealer: a dealer that may trade in mutual funds and certain other limited products.
+Mutual fund dealers must also be members of CIRO.

-Exempt Market Dealer (EMD)May trade in securities distributed under a prospectus exemption; may act as underwriter in exempt distributions
+• Exempt market dealer (EMD): a dealer that may trade in securities distributed under a prospectus exemption and may act as underwriter in exempt distributions.

-Restricted DealerLimited to specific activities as approved by the regulator; used for novel or specialized business models
+• Restricted dealer: a dealer limited to specific activities as approved by the regulator; used for novel or specialized business models.

-Portfolio ManagerManages investment portfolios on a discretionary basis; advises on securities
+• Portfolio manager: a registrant that manages investment portfolios on a discretionary basis and advises on securities.

-Restricted Portfolio ManagerAdvises in a limited category of securities or to a limited category of clients
+• Restricted portfolio manager: a portfolio manager that advises in a limited category of securities or to a limited category of clients.

-Investment Fund Manager (IFM)Directs the business, operations, or affairs of an investment fund
+• Investment fund manager (IFM): a registrant that directs the business, operations, or affairs of an investment fund.

 UDP and CCO Obligations